Lynn Good: Early career

-Good became an auditor at the Cincinnati branch of Arthur Andersen & Co.
-While at Andersen, Good broke the barrier to females playing major roles in auditing when she participated in the audit of Andersen's most prestigious account, Cincinnati Gas & Electric.
-Good rose to supervise that audit, and in 1992 she became one of Andersen's few women partners.
+Good served as an auditor at the Cincinnati branch of Arthur Andersen & Co.
+In 1992, she became one of Andersen's few female partners.
 In 2002 she became a partner at Deloitte.

 Cinergy

-Following the collapse of Arthur Andersen in 2002, Good joined Cinergy Corp. as senior vice president of accounting and finance.
+Following the dissolution of Arthur Andersen in 2002, Good joined Cinergy Corp. as senior vice president of accounting and finance.
 In 2005, Good was named executive vice president and chief financial officer of Cinergy.
 In 2006, following the merger of Cinergy into Duke Energy, Good was named senior vice president and treasurer of Duke in the company's Charlotte, North Carolina, headquarters.
 She went on to head the unregulated commercial business.
 Good was named Duke's executive vice president and chief financial officer as of July 2009.
 She began to make large investments in renewable energy such as wind and solar facilities that sell their power to utilities and towns.

 Duke Energy

-In 2011 Duke of Charlotte and Progress Energy of Raleigh agreed to merge.
-The deal stipulated that Progress CEO Bill Johnson was to replace Duke CEO Jim Rogers.
-But in June 2012, on the day that the deal closed, the board fired Johnson and re-hired Rogers instead.
-North Carolina regulators, following an investigation, reached an agreement with Duke in which the company was required to choose a new CEO by the middle of 2013.
-Good was selected by a board composed of both Duke and Progress members.

 Lynn Good became CEO of Duke Energy on July 1, 2013.
 Good was also elected to the Duke board.
 In 2016, she was elected chairman of the board.
 In 2018, Duke Energy awarded Good just under $14 million in total compensation.
+Good retired from her role as CEO in April 2025.

 Energy policy positions

-The Center for Strategic & International Studies (CSIS) held a wide-ranging interview with Good on June 21, 2018; among the topics were carbon capture and sequestration.
+The Center for Strategic & International Studies (CSIS) held an interview with Good on June 21, 2018; among the topics were carbon capture and sequestration.
 Carbon capture and storage technology can capture up to 90 percent of carbon dioxide (CO_{2}) emissions made from a fossil fuels electricity generation plant, thus releasing much less carbon dioxide into the atmosphere.
 Good told CSIS that the carbon capture and sequestration process was not quite ready for general use, even though it has the potential to keep fossil fuels in the power-generation mix.
 According to Daily Energy Insider, "On paper, a gas or coal plant that does not release carbon dioxide into the air would be a logical asset to fill in any lags in purely green power production”, but Good indicated that while Duke was still collaborating on various research projects involving carbon capture, the big breakthroughs necessary to launch a commercially viable carbon-capture plant were not yet in sight."